unparalleled-js/docs-1/connectors/coupa/introduction.md

     </tr>
     <tr>
       <td>Supplier item</td>
-      <td>Query, create or update items provided by suppliers that users can select when creating a requisition</td>
+      <td>Query, create or update items provided by suppliers that users can select when creating a requisition.</td>
     </tr>
     <tr>
       <td>Supplier site</td>
-      <td>Query, create or update supplier sites</td>
+      <td>Query, create or update supplier sites.</td>
     </tr>
     <tr>
       <td>User</td>
-      <td>Query, create or update a user</td>
+      <td>Query, create or update a user.</td>
     </tr>
   </tbody>
 </table>

 This is a non-exhaustive list of Coupa objects and there are still more enhancements to come.
 Check out the rest of the [available Coupa objects on their resource portal](https://success.coupa.com/Integrate/Technical_Documentation/API/Resources).
-If you see an object that we currently don't support, Workato's Coupa connector allows for custom actions that allow you to send [custom HTTP requests](/developing-connectors/custom-actions.md).
+If you see an object that we currently don't support, you can use a custom actions that allow you to send [custom HTTP requests](/developing-connectors/custom-actions.md).

 ### Using Coupa actions and triggers on Workato
 The Coupa connector in Workato first requires you to select your action which is a mixture of generic actions as well as commonly used specific actions.